 Payment Error Rate Measurement (PERM)

-Alaska’s next PERM audit will review Alaska Medical Assistance (Medicaid and Denali KidCare) payments made to providers between October 1, 2013 and September 30, 2014.
+Effective October 1, 2016 the cycle 3 PERM audit for Alaska began.
+The audit will review Alaska Medical Assistance (Medicaid and CHIP) payments made to providers between October 1, 2016 and September 30, 2017.

 PERM contractors conduct reviews of claims and payments in an effort to identify any improper payments.
 Providers enrolled in the Alaska Medical Assistance program may be contacted by a PERM contractor informing them that a claim submitted has been selected for a federal audit program called Payment Error Rate Measurement.